openhab/org.openhab.binding.zwave/doc/zwaveme/wallcs_0_0.md

 ### Parameter 2: Button 2 and 4 pair mode

 Button 2 and 4 pair mode
-  * In separate mode button 2 works with control group B, button 4 with control group D. Click is On, Hold is dimming Up, Double click is Off, Click-Hold is dimming Down.
-  * In pair button B/D are Up/Down correspondingly.
+<ul&gt<li&gtIn separate mode button 2 works with control group B, button 4 with control group D. Click is On, Hold is dimming Up, Double click is Off, Click-Hold is dimming Down.</li&gt <li&gtIn pair button B/D are Up/Down correspondingly.
 Click is On/Off, Hold is dimming Up/Down.
-Single clicks works with group B, double click with group D.
+Single clicks works with group B, double click with group D. </li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |